zardosht/zardosht.github.io/_pages/projects.md

   <figcaption>A scene of mainboard assembly workflow.
 The part (CPU) is highlighted and an arrow shows the position of the CPU lock lever.
 A video also shows how to close the lock.</figcaption>
 </figure>

-ISAR can be used to create interactive applications that support medical rehabilitation.
-Such an application can be used for example for post stroke rehabilitation.
+ISAR can be used to create interactive applications that support medical rehabilitation, for example post stroke rehabilitation.
 The application consists of two games.
 In the first game, the user (e.g. a post stroke patient) should hit moving flies on the table.
 In the second application the user should follow a projected path on the table and gest scores on how well he could follow the path.
 In both cases interaction rules are defined for calculating feedback that is shown using a feedback annotation.

 <figure>
   <img src="{{site.url}}/images/projects/isar/rehab_games.png" alt="Hit the flies and follow the path game for rehabilitation."/>